 Q: What is the difference between a chemical change and a physical change?

 A: A chemical change involves the formation of new substances with different chemical properties, while a physical change alters the form or appearance of a substance but not its chemical identity.
-For example, melting ice is a physical change because it's still water (H2O), whereas burning wood is a chemical change because it produces ash, carbon dioxide, and water vapor.
+Take this: melting ice is a physical change because it's still water (H2O), whereas burning wood is a chemical change because it produces ash, carbon dioxide, and water vapor.

 Q: Can a chemical reaction occur without any visible signs?